ZainAli26/sample-api/README.md

 # sample-api

-Below is a basic README template for sample-api project that can be built using npm:
+It's a sample project for building APIs with typescript and express

 ---